Skip to content

 Location: Levine Hall, room 101 (Wu and Chen Auditorium)

-Towards a Theoretical Foundation of Policy Optimization for Learning Control Policies
+Toward a Theoretical Foundation of Policy Optimization for Learning Control Policies

 Gradient-based methods have been widely used for system design and optimization in diverse application domains.
 This tutorial surveys some of the recent developments on policy optimization, a gradient-based iterative approach for feedback control synthesis, popularized by successes of reinforcement learning.
 The presenters will take an interdisciplinary perspective in their exposition that connects control theory, reinforcement learning, and large-scale optimization.
 Further, a number of recently-developed theoretical results on the optimization landscape, global convergence, and sample complexity of gradient-based methods for various continuous control problems will be discussed.